ArenKDesai/Aren-s-Notes/botany lec.md

 The **stomata** (the openings) are usually on the lower surface of the epidermis in the millions per inch.
 A single **stoma** is characterized by the **guard cells** that surround the opening that can open and close to protect the leaf through turgor variation.
 $K^+$ ions are brought in by an uptake using carrier proteins to regulate stomatal opening.

-There are three types of plants that cove
+There are three types of plants that cover habitats:
+1. Mesophytes: